FabianOmoke/Music-Analytics-and-Recommendation/README.md

 3. Run the Python scripts to generate music recommendations.
 4. Customize and enhance the project based on your interests and insights.

 Feel free to contribute to the project by adding new features, improving the user interface, or enhancing the analytics algorithms.
-We welcome your input!
+I welcome your input!